ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 If you discover a bug, or find an issue or area that you feel needs improvement:

-* Navigate to the "Issues" tab on the project github page https://github.com/FlowM2M/AwaLWM2M/issues
+* Navigate to the "Issues" tab on the project Github page https://github.com/FlowM2M/AwaLWM2M/issues

 * Click the "New Issue" button.